jundalisay/superbnetlify/content/en/research/hegel/spirit/part-c/section-8.md

 <!-- Φ 788.  -->

-THE Spirit manifested in revealed religion has not as yet surmounted its attitude of consciousness as such; or, what is the same thing, its actual self-consciousness is not at this stage the object it is aware of.
+{{< s v='788' >}}  The Spirit manifested in revealed religion has not as yet surmounted its attitude of consciousness as such; or, what is the same thing, its actual self-consciousness is not at this stage the object it is aware of.

 Spirit as a whole and the moments distinguished in it fall within the sphere of figurative thinking, and within the form of objectivity.
 The content of this figurative thought is Absolute Spirit.
 All that remains to be done now is to cancel and transcend this bare form; or better, because the form appertains to consciousness as such, its true meaning must have already come out in the shapes or modes consciousness has assumed.